 Granite countertops are low maintenance, but it’s still important to follow the correct care guidelines to prevent damaging your natural stone.
 Granite and other types of stone like travertine and marble can sustain damage if you use the wrong cleaning products, such as those made with acidic or abrasive compounds.
 One of the most commonly asked questions about caring for granite is if you can use bleach to disinfect and remove stains from granite.
-Here’s what you should know about using bleach on natural stone.
+Here’s what you should know about using bleach on granite and other natural stone.

 Bleach Can Be Used to Lift Stains